Inner Models from Extended Logics: Part 2

 \subsection{Club determinacy from Woodin cardinals}

-We are going to prove club determinacy in two cases.
+We are going to prove Club Determinacy in two cases.
 The first case is a proper class of Woodin cardinals.
 This will be the topic of the current section.
-In the next section we use the assumption $\MM^{++}$. $\MM^{++}$ is consistent relative to a supercompact cardinal \cite{MR924672} and implies the consistency of a proper class of Woodin cardinals.
+In the next section we use the assumption $\PFA$.

 Suppose $\delta$ is a Woodin cardinal.
-We use $P_{<\delta}$ to denote the stationary tower forcing at $\delta$ and $Q_{<\delta}$ to denote the corresponding countable stationary tower forcing.
+We use $\Pw_{<\delta}$ to denote the stationary tower forcing at $\delta$ and $Q_{<\delta}$ to denote the corresponding countable stationary tower forcing.
 For details concerning the stationary tower we refer to \cite{MR2069032}.

-Here is a sketch of the proof of club determinacy.
-We look at the earliest stage at which club determinacy fails for $C(aa)$.
+Here is a sketch of the proof of Club Determinacy.
+We look at the earliest stage at which Club Determinacy fails for $\CAA$.
 Let us suppose it fails because a set